 - After-hours calls get forwarded to the answering service

-- An operator answers with your company name, takes the caller's info
+- An operator answers with your company name and takes caller information

 How it works:

-- All calls (or just after-hours calls) go to an AI agent
+- Forwarded calls go to an AI agent

-- Non-urgent calls get captured and queued for next-day follow-up
+- Routine calls are captured for normal follow-up

 - Active flooding / water spraying